honpong/librealsense/examples/tm2-calibration-write/readme.md

 #include <librealsense2/rs.hpp> // Include RealSense Cross Platform API
 ```

-First we test write some calibration data into the OEM session of the device's EEPROM inside `test_write_oem_calibration()`:
+First we test write some calibration data into the OEM section of the device's EEPROM inside `test_write_oem_calibration()`:

 ```cpp
 // set calibration data into the device's virtual table